dober-man/k8s-sitetype-ce/README.md

 # Service Discovery
 In the VE CE service discovery lab setup found here: https://github.com/dober-man/ve-ce-secure-k8s-gw we used Kubeconfig as the authentication mechanism for Service Discovery in the K8s cluster.

-In this setup we are going to use the alternate method of TLS Parameters for HTTP REST.
+In this setup we are going to use the alternate method of TLS Parameters for HTTP REST to provide an example of that method.

 ## TLS Parameters for HTTP REST